ar-cyber/YTLM/README.md

 2- Install [Python](https://www.python.org/downloads/), during install, make sure the boxes at the bottom labelled "add Python.exe to PATH" and "Use admin priveliges when installing" are ticked

-2.5- Run the file "PipInstall.bat" to install dependencies
+2.5- install dependencies (found in Src/requirements.txt) or run the file "Src/PipInstallBat.bat" on windows to install dependencies

 3- Install [VLC](https://www.videolan.org/vlc/) x86